jepsen-io/maelstrom/doc/workloads.md

 poll) or external (between two transactions).

 In order to prevent these anomalies, each server should track each client's offsets for each key.
-When a client issues a *subscribe* operation which subscribes to a new key, the client's offset for that key can change arbitrarily--most likely, it should be set to the committed offset for that key.
-Since we expect the offset to change on a subscribe operation, external nonmonotonic and skip errors are not tracked across `subscribe` operations.
+When a client issues an `assign` operation which assigns a new key, the client's offset for that key can change arbitrarily--most likely, it should be set to the committed offset for that key.
+Since we expect the offset to change on assign, external nonmonotonic and skip errors are not tracked across `assign` operations.

 ### RPC: Send!